 What is Cupro Fabric?
 Production, Ethics, And Is It Sustainable?

-Eco-conscious fashion houses, as well as sewing hobbyists, experiment with a wide range of materials to minimize the industry’s impact on our environment.
-Cupro fabric is one of those materials.
-It is a fine mix of both plant-based natural fibers and synthetic fibers.
+Eco-conscious fashion houses and sewing hobbyists experiment with a wide range of materials to minimize the industry’s impact on the environment.
+Cupro fabric is one such material.
+It is a fine mix of plant-based natural fibers and synthetic fibers.

 What is cupro fabric, and how is it made?

-Cupro fabric, also known as cuprammonium rayon, is a regenerated cellulose fabric made from recycled cotton linter - the fluffy fiber around the plant’s seeds.
+Cupro fabric, or cuprammonium rayon, is a regenerated cellulose fabric made from recycled cotton linter - the fluffy fiber around the plant’s seeds.

 Cupro fabric, sometimes also called ‘ammonia silk,’ is a semi-synthetic fabric made with recycled cotton linter from cotton production.
 These linter fibers are so tiny that manufacturers cannot spin them into conventional cotton.
 To make cupro, the recycled cotton linter is then exposed to ammonium and copper to create a new substance.
 This is where the cupro fabric gets the name cuprammonium rayon.